Walking in the City

 Watch out for these guys!

 4. Wherever buses and trucks are.
-Did you know they turn differently than cars?
-The back wheels don’t follow the same path as the front wheels, so don’t cross the street too close behind a truck or bus could run your toes over. …or worse!
+Did you know that trucks turn differently than cars?
+The back wheels don’t follow the same path as the front wheels.
+If you are waiting in the street for the walk signal, a turning truck or bus could run your toes over. …or worse!